Hardware Configuration

 Motor Thermistor Configuration

-All motors with an integrated thermistor offered by odriverobotics are compatible, otherwise make sure you have an NTC type thermistor before use.
+All motors from our shop with an integrated thermistor are compatible, otherwise make sure you have an NTC type thermistor before use.

 Note